 A 40mm autocannon can provide twice the range and explosive power.
 The 30mm was better for the AAAV since that allowed twice as many rounds to be carried compared to a 40mm, which was important as they would not have a .50 cal.
 MG and 40mm AGL.
 In addition, space was needed for the infantry squad.
 Since an AAV-AAG will be a supporting system and AAVs have great anti-infantry weaponry, more range and firepower is desirable.
 The proven Bofors LVK90 40mm autocannon turret (pictured) is ideal and includes a compact radar system.

 However, this proven gun is not used elsewhere in the US military, nor is 40mm ammunition.
 This would be a more expensive option because of the added logistics burden, unless the Army or Navy adopt this excellent gun too.
 Since the Navy worries about anti-ship missiles, upgrading its 30mm guns to radar-guided 40mm guns should be considered.
-In addition, the Navy's new LCS wasn't planned with a 76mm gun common on frigates, it was to have a Bofors 57mm.
-That proved difficult so the Navy chose the Mk 46 30mm autocannon as its main gun!
-A 40mm stabilized gun is better since can provide twice the range and power.
+The Navy's new LCS wasn't planned with a 76mm gun common on frigates, it has just a Bofors 57mm.
+Two Mk 46 30mm autocannon were added, but lack radar to shoot down strafing aircraft and incoming missiles.
+A 40mm stabilized gun with radar can perform this task with twice the range and power.

 The US Army is currently evaluating SPAAGs and the LVK90 turret is a good candidate to mount on its big Bradley APCs.
 These would easily outclass guns on European light armored vehicles and outrange attack helicopter guns.
 In addition, the 40mm is the smallest round that can include a proximity fuze and enough explosive power for an effective anti-aircraft bursting round.